zuwiizu/owl/README.md

 **Q: Why don't I see Chrome running locally after starting the example script?**

 A: If OWL determines that a task can be completed using non-browser tools (such as search or code execution), the browser will not be launched.
 The browser window will only appear when OWL determines that browser-based interaction is necessary.

+**Q: Which Python version should I use?**

+A: OWL supports Python 3.10, 3.11, and 3.12.

+**Q: How can I contribute to the project?**

+A: See our [Contributing](#-contributing) section for details on how to get involved.
+We welcome contributions of all kinds, from code improvements to documentation updates.

 # ⭐ Star History